g-andrade/compression-consultant/README.md

 # compression-consultant
-Determine ideal zlib parameters for captured data streams (WIP)
+Determine ideal zlib parameters for data streams based on captured examples (WIP)

 Compare any combination of the following:
 * stateless VS stateful